noranraskin/jellyfin-k8s/README.md

-# Jellyfin on OpenShift
+# Jellyfin on K8s

-This project contains the required resources to deploy Jellyfin into OpenShift.
+This project contains the required resources to deploy Jellyfin into K8s.

 ## Kubernetes resources